oetiker/znapzend/README.md

 -------------------------
 If you find a problem with znapzend, please open an Issue on GitHub.

-If you like to get in touch, you can find Dominik and Tobi on irc freenode #znapzend.
+If you like to get in touch, you can find Dominik and Tobi on #znapzend on irc.freenode.net.

 And if you have a contribution, please send a pull request.